 Front Leg Press

-Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with fingers interlaced behind your head.
+Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with arms in front of chest.
 Flex your lifted foot, and slowly extend the knee, pressing your right foot out at an angle in front of you.
 Keeping the foot hovered, slowly rebend the knee, returning to a 90-degree angle at hip height.
 Repeat 8 reps, then switch legs.

 Standing Gate Swing

-Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg, fingers interlaced behind your head.
+Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with arms in front of chest.
 Slowly start squeeze from the glute to bring your lifted knee out to the right, keeping a 90-degree bend, and engaging the core to keep balance as you draw the knee back to center.
 Repeat 8 reps, then switch legs.

 For more advice on toned abs, read tips for greater portion control and moves to flatten your stomach.

 New to P.volve?
 Get started with our 15-day free trial to begin your fitness evolution.